mapbox/open-streets-style/README.md

     ln -s `pwd`/open-streets ~/Documents/MapBox/project/open-streets

 Now go start TileMill and you should see the project available.

-Unless you specified paths to local copies of `processed_p.shp` and `shoreline_300.shp` in config.py, these files will be downloaded the first time you load the project in TileMill.
-They total approximately **360 MB**, thus will take at least a few minutes to download.

 ## Troubleshooting